quliang93/RARL/README.md

-# Reinforcement Learning for Autonomous Driving through Spatio-Temporal Risk Awareness in Adversarial Scenarios
+# Risk-Aware Reinforcement Learning with Spatio-Temporal Adversary Representation for Autonomous Driving

 This repository contains the code for the paper **Reinforcement Learning for Autonomous Driving through Spatio-Temporal Risk Awareness in Adversarial Scenarios**.